 You understand, when you have a child, that leisurely 3-hour brunch dates aren’t so practical or enjoyable when your active toddler can’t sit still for that long without flinging pasta on the wall or crawling under the table.
 You also learn that waking up at noon on weekends is something of the past because when you only have the weekend for family time, you want to make the most of it with your hubby and little ones.
 It’s necessary to streamline tasks by creating routines so that you can have more time for fun activities.

 Chloe, who is now nearly three years old, just started preschool.
 When we were selecting schools, I pored over the daily class schedules because I wanted to know what Chloe would be doing at any given time when we were apart.
 I had transformed into the kind of person who relied on schedules; indeed, they afforded me peace of mind.

 Just as kids follow an agenda at school, their hours outside of school should contain a few routines as well.
 Let’s say there aren’t any set morning routines or bedtimes.
 There would be chaotic breakfasts and insufficient sleep.
 And how about other healthy habits, like helping with light chores or organizing and packing their own backpacks every evening?
 Doing these regularly ensure productivity and efficiency, setting the tone for kids’ time management and organizational success.

 Beware not to over-schedule your child

 Let’s not forget exercise, either.
-My husband and I take Chloe on walks around the neighborhood after dinner.
+My husband and I take Chloe on walks around the neighbourhood after dinner.
 It takes about 10 minutes but it’s something we all enjoy tremendously.
 We take comfort in expecting this walk to take place.
 We can rely on this walk as something to look forward to each day.

 And this little routine has turned into our cherished family tradition.